UFC 287: Pereira vs. Adesanya 2: Predictions & Analysis

 A few statistical edges stand out.
 Curtis throws significantly more leather — a 2.7 sig. strike per minute gap.
 Gastelum is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Curtis has tighter striking defense, making opponents miss more often.

 The Pick: Kelvin Gastelum over Chris Curtis.
-This is essentially a pick'em.
-The model nudges toward Gastelum at 54%, but there's almost nothing separating these two.
+The model gives Gastelum a slight nod at 56% — this could easily go either way.
 The market and our model are aligned — the line looks fair.

 Luana Pinheiro vs Michelle Waterson-Gomez